-Simple and flexible travel insurance to keep you safe on your next dive trip.
-Buy at home or while traveling, and claim online from anywhere in the world.
+Simple and flexible travel insurance to protect you on your next dive trip.
+Buy at home or while travelling and claim online from anywhere in the world.

-If your baggage and scuba diving gear is delayed, lost and/or damaged by a common carrier, you must report the incident as soon as possible to a responsible officer for the carrier.
-Get a Property Irregularity Report, or a similar official report, in writing and make a claim directly with the carrier before making a claim with us.
+If your gear is delayed, lost or damaged, you must report the incident as soon as possible to a responsible officer for the carrier.
+Make sure you get a Property Irregularity Report, or a similar official report, in writing and make a claim directly with the carrier before making a claim with us.
 In the event of theft, burglary or robbery, you must obtain written documented evidence (i.e. a police report) from the police immediately or as soon as reasonably possible and a written confirmation of the loss from the hotel manager, tour guide or transportation authority.

 We’ve got your back.